containers/podman-desktop/website/blog/2024-09-19-bootc-microshift.md

 ![banner](img/bootc-microshift/redhat_selkie.png)

-If you're unfamiliar with [Image Mode for RHEL](https://developers.redhat.com/products/rhel-image-mode/overview), it offers an impressive method for deploying applications directly to bare metal from either a single Containerfile or a pre-existing bootc-supported image.
+If you're unfamiliar with [BootC](https://docs.fedoraproject.org/en-US/bootc/), it offers an impressive method for deploying applications directly to bare metal from either a single Containerfile or a pre-existing bootc-supported image.

 A "bootable" image, known as a BootC container image, allows you to use a simple container image to create a full bootable operating system, whether it's a `raw` virtual machine image or an `iso` for USB installation!